 Learn More About Eye Lift Surgery with Our FAQs

-Take a moment to peruse our eye lift surgery FAQs, and find out why so many people are turning to Dr. Prasad for eye lift surgery.
+Take a moment to peruse our eye lift surgery FAQ section, and find out why so many people are turning to Dr. Prasad for eye lift surgery.
 If you don’t find what you’re looking for here, feel free to contact us.
-We will be happy to answer any questions you may have.
+We would be happy to answer any questions you may have.

 Q. If I am interested in a consultation for eye lift surgery, is there a fee?

 A. Cosmetic consultations are by appointment only.
-The fee for consultation is 200.00.
+The fee for consultation is $200.
 The consultation includes a discussion of your specific concerns, review of your medical history and all necessary oculoplastic examinations.
 You will also meet with members of our staff who will be involved with your care.
-Top

 Q. How much does eye lift surgery cost?

-A. The cost of eye lift surgery depends on what you are having done as well as where you are having it done.
-Generally, eye lift surgery is more expensive if it is done in a hospital when compared to our Joint Commission approved surgery facility.
-Top
+A. The cost of eye lift surgery depends on what you are having done, as well as where you are having it done.
+Generally, eye lift surgery is more expensive if it is done in a hospital compared to our Joint Commission approved surgery facility.

 Q. Does eye lift surgery hurt?

-A. Dr. Prasad usually gives his patients medication such as Valium before eye lift surgery so there is no discomfort.
+A. Dr. Prasad usually gives his patients medication such as Valium before an eye lift surgery so that there is no discomfort.
 If you are very nervous or sensitive, Dr. Prasad works with an anesthesiologist who can give you stronger medication.
-Most patients don’t have a problem with pain.
-Top
+Usually, most patients don’t have a problem with pain.

 Q. How long does eye lift surgery take?

-A. Depending on the procedure, eye lift surgery can take one-three hours, including setup.
-Top
+A. Depending on the procedure, eye lift surgery can take 1-3 hours, including setup.

 Q. Is eye lift surgery done with lasers?

-A. Yes, Dr. Prasad uses either the CO2 laser or radiofrequency instruments.
-Since Dr. Prasad is a specialist in eye lift surgery, he uses only the latest technology.
-Top
+A. Yes, Dr. Prasad uses either the CO2 laser or radio frequency instruments.
+Since Dr. Prasad is a specialist in eye lift surgery, he makes sure to use only the latest technology.

 Q. Can I wear my contact lenses afterwards?